Your Proactive Guide: The Ultimate Skincare Routine to Avoid “Ozempic Face”

 Want to understand the science behind the changes?
 Start with our main guide: What Is “Ozempic Face”? →

-Facial volume loss is predictable.
-Skin adapts slowly — fat leaves faster.
-Starting before significant loss gives you the best outcome.
+- Facial volume loss is predictable.
+Skin adapts slowly while fat leaves faster, so starting before significant loss gives you the best outcome.

 Your face is supported by a layered system — discrete fat compartments, collagen and elastin networks, and underlying bone and muscle.
 When weight loss is rapid, those fat compartments deflate faster than the overlying skin can adapt.
 The result is hollowing, laxity, and fine lines that seem to appear all at once.
 The biological process isn’t reversible through topical care after the fact — but the degree of visible change can be significantly influenced by what you do before and during the loss.